 OUR MASCOT - Champ always greets you with his smile and wagging tail.
 We were devastated to learn that Champ has Osteosarcoma in his back leg.
 His leg was amputated in December of 2012.
 He is no longer on any pain medication and his mobility is great.
 We have found a foster home where he can live out the rest of his life.
 We cannot rescue him from his fate, but we will be by his side at the end.
 Please consider a donation to Champ’s care.
 Follow Champ's story

 WAG Rescue offers the residents of Wimberley spay or neuter vouchers for their dog through Emancipet.
 If you need financial assistance getting your dog spayed or neutered please email.
 Include your name, address, phone #, name of dog, male or female, breed & age.
 You must schedule your own appointment with Emancipet.
 Once you have an appointment we will provide the voucher.
 These vouchers can be used at any of the Emancipet mobile clinics or their main clinic in Austin.

-The mobile clinic comes to Wimberley the 3rd or 4th Wednesday of the month, sometimes an additional day.
+The mobile clinic comes to Wimberley the 4th Wednesday of the month.
+Please go to their website to confirm date.
 They park their van in the Brookshire Brothers parking lot.
 You must have an appointment.
 The appointments fill up quickly, especially for large dogs, so book your appointment early.
 To make an appointment for your pet for the mobile clinic, go to the Emancipet website and complete their appointment form.
 You will be emailed a confirmation.
 If no internet, call 512-587-7729.

 The next clinic days: